 Your shutter can be wide or smaller, the emphasis is more on the shutter speed.
 Use a fast shutter speed, such as 1/1000 or faster.
 You should set your ISO high enough to support the fast shutter.
 Also, a wise choice is to adjust your burst speed (frames per second rate) to the maximum.
 This capability differs in every camera model.

 For creative flight blurs, the main change you have to make is to set a slower shutter speed.

 Shutter Priority is the best mode to choose here.
 Set it anywhere from 1/15th to 1/100th.
 But you can also choose Bulb Mode to capture the whole range of motions of a bird.

 Here, when you are shooting with a long shutter speed, so you can lower the ISO.

 There is amazing potential for image-making in bird photography.

+Although this niche is fun, it requires technical knowledge from every photographer.
 Go out and practice.
-Learn your cameras, and play with the camera settings for bird photography.
+Get familiar with your camera, and play with the camera settings for bird photography.

 Our tips will probably work for you too.
 Use them as a starting point, but don’t be afraid to tweak them as you wish!